Weak measurement amplification based on thermal noise effect: Fock state veiw of the standard weak measurement with a ground state pointer

-Obviously, the mechanism behind the amplification with Gaussian pointer \cite{Aharonov88} is also regarded as the superposition of $|0\rangle$ and $|1\rangle$ of the pointer in fock space.
-Therefore, the standard scenario of weak measurement \cite{Aharonov88} can be also shown and understood by the Fock-state view where the pointer is a ground state \cite{Simon11}.
+Obviously, the mechanism behind the amplification with Gaussian pointer \cite {Aharonov88} is also regarded as the superposition of $|0\rangle $ and $ |1\rangle $ of the pointer in fock space.
+Therefore, the standard scenario of weak measurement \cite{Aharonov88} can be also shown and understood by the Fock-state view where the initial state of the pointer is a ground state \cite{Simon11}.
 It give a view of the relationship between the weak measurement and other measurement techniques.